-All international teaching assistants (ITA) at Washington State University take an assessment that is designed to measure English Language proficiency and teaching ability to ensure proper teaching placement.
+All international teaching assistants (ITA) at Washington State University take an assessment that is designed to measure English language proficiency and teaching ability to ensure proper teaching placement.

-The state of Washington requires that international teaching assistants be evaluated before their teaching assignments can be approved.
+The state of Washington requires international teaching assistants be evaluated before their teaching assignments can be approved.

 The Intensive American Language Center provides these exams for the WSU Graduate School.
 Questions regarding exemptions from the exam should be directed to the WSU Graduate School.

 You will be asked to prepare a 20-minute lecture.
 The lesson taught must be in your field, but not necessarily what you will be teaching as a TA.
 The lesson should be at the introductory level.
 It is fine to teach a short lesson on a basic, special-interest topic, such as “Why is the sky blue?” or “Why are whales and bats classified as mammals?”

 The candidates are rated on their:

 - Language (pronunciation, grammar, vocabulary)

 - Communication ability (use of white board, communication of information)